What is astral projection? A creature of the imagination, a game of the brain, or an alternative approach to reality?

 This question concerns not only those who practice astral projection (intentionally or unintentionally) but all those trying to understand what happens to the consciousness and mind.
 Probably the most suitable organization to answer this question is the International Academy of Consciousness.

-David Lindsay, of IAC
+Interview with David Lindsay, of IAC

 What is astral projection?